fpom/hyena/README.md

 In this module, we import from `hyena` the sub-module `ena` that we want to extend Then we import everything from `hyena.ena` in order to make visible its classes.
 Next, we extend class `Node` by adding a field `count` that is an `int` (doing so, we hide the previous value of `Node` that was imported from `hyena.ena`).
+This field is declared mutable, see below for details, otherwise it would be a constant field.
 Finally, we extend class `System` but we add noting to it.
 This step is required because later we will load systems from `examples.counter.System` and doing so, the library will query its module.
 If we don't redefine `System`, the library would retrieve the value imported from `hyena.ena` which is not the extended version we want to use.